oracle-hack-warsaw/oracle-aggregrator/README.md

 # 🐐 G.O.A.T.

-Groundbreaking Oracle Aggregator Technology (in short, GOAT) is a decentralized oracle aggregator service.
-GOAT allows token holders access to selected oracles.
-Users can mint or rent an NFT, which then can be connected to a smart contract to access the oracle's data feeds.
-This solution is innovative as it allows end users to access different oracle providers trough a single source (GOAT).
+Groundbreaking Oracle Aggregator Technology (in short, GOAT) is a tokenized oracle aggregator service that allows token holders access to selected oracles using a single source.
+In this way, oracle protocols can monetize their data providing services and users can mint or rent an NFT, which then can be connected to a smart contract to access the oracle's data feeds.
+This solution is innovative as it opens up a marketplace of decentralized data providers and allows for different mechanics such as time-limited renting, trust-based supply management, hierarchical oracle aggregation (ERC-6150).

 ⚙️ Built using Solidity, NextJS, Hardhat, and Typescript.

 - 📃 **Smart contracts**: Using ERC721A, ERC4907A and ERC6982.
-- 🔮 **Connected to oracles**: End users can access different oracles via GOAT.
+- 🔮 **Connected to oracles**: End users can access different oracles in one place (i.e. GOAT smart contract).
 - 💰 **Fair pricing for oracle providers**: GOAT's demand based pricing will make sure providers will receive a fair market price.
+- 🖼️ **NFT-based access** Trade or rent different data feeds from various providers on NFT marketplaces.

 ## Contents